Springfield Mall (Pennsylvania): 20th century

 Springfield Mall opened on September 19, 1974, under the development of Springfield Associates.
-The original two anchor stores were Bamberger's and John Wanamaker.
+The original two anchor stores were Bamberger's and John Wanamaker's.

-On October 30, 1985, Sylvia Seegrist, a 25-year-old paranoid schizophrenic, went on a shooting spree in the mall, killing three and wounding seven others until she was disarmed by other shoppers.
+On October 30, 1985, a mass shooting occurred in the mall's parking lot and interior, killing three people and wounding seven others.
+The shooter, 25-year-old Sylvia Seegrist was disarmed by shopper John Laufer and later sentenced to life imprisonment.

 Bamberger's was converted to a Macy's in 1986.
 John Wanamaker closed in 1995 and was reopened as Hecht's the same year.
 In 1997, the Hecht's was converted to Strawbridge's.

 21st century

 In 2005, PREIT and Kravco Simon acquired the Springfield Mall from Springfield Associates LP for $103.5 million.

 Strawbridge's closed in 2006 following the sale of its parent company to the same parent company as Macy's.
 The building was sold to Target in 2008 and demolished fall 2008.
 The new Target was constructed following the Strawbridge's demolition and opened on October 11, 2009, coexisting with the nearby Target store opened in 1997 in a former Strawbridge's, the area's first Target.